We are creation.

 Natasha Hanova is the ambivert creative who loves imaginative problem solving and discussing the craft with others.
 She writes sweet and evocative romance with a dark twist.
 Her experiences as a biracial Black woman fuel not only her storytelling, but her endeavors to lift and support other marginalized writers.
 At TCA, she applies her decades of experience to guide creatives to hone their craft, provide accountability, and encourage creatives to expand their vision for their career by imagining bolder.
 As a Content Editor, Natasha wants your manuscript to shine.
 This may include smoothing out plot issues, fleshing out flat characters, ramping up the tension/conflict, enriching your setting, and/or worldbuilding.
 Her goal is to collaborate with creatives in finding their manuscript’s voice.

 Natasha’s love of crochet has shown her similarities between yarn art and writing: it takes dedication, determination, and resilience to get through to The End.
 Similarly, her journey in the query trenches is one of persistence and perseverance.
-In 2020, Natasha signed with Fuse Literary for her diverse adult horror Withered.
+Natasha is now represented by Amy Giuffrida.

 Learn more at: www.natashahanova.com/

 In January of 2021, three books came to Jessica in unusual ways.
 The first two books impacted her so greatly she was too scared to touch the third book until five months later.
 Read our origin story to find out how the books changed everything and led to the genesis of TCA.

 In January of 2021, three books came to Jessica in unusual ways.
 This is the story of how the first two books changed everything.

 3 Books—1 Story